fortunejuggle/src/docs/lpic2.212.3.md

 `ssh` implements the RSA authentication mechanism sshUser Keys automatically.
 The user creates an RSA key pair by running `ssh-keygen`.

+recommendations to generate SSH key file:

+        ssh-keygen -t rsa -b 4096
+        ssh-keygen -t ecdsa -b 521
+        ssh-keygen -t ed25519 # relative new so Support for it in clients is not yet universal.

 This stores the private key in `$HOME/.ssh/id_rsa` and the public key in `$HOME/.ssh/id_rsa.pub` in the user's home directory.
 The user should then copy the `$HOME/.ssh/id_rsa.pub` into the `$HOME/.ssh/authorized_keys` file on the remote machine:

         cat id_rsa.pub | ssh <user>@<server> 'cat >> ~/.ssh/authorized_keys'
+        ssh-copy-id -i id_rsa.pub <user>@<server>

 The `authorized_keys file` has only one key per line which can be very long.
 After this, the user can log in without giving the password.